Distributive Justice as the Foundational Premise of Fair ML: Unification, Extension, and Interpretation of Group Fairness Metrics: A framework for fairness evaluations based on distributive justice

 \subsubsection{Egalitarianism}

 Egalitarianism -- as the name suggests -- demands equality \cite{sep-egalitarianism}.
-Egalitarianism as a broad concept does not, however, specify \textit{what} should be equalized.
-This is subject of the \textit{equality of what} debate initiated by \citet{sen1980equality}.
-One could, for example, aim to equalize the opportunities (equality of opportunity) or outcomes (equality of outcomes).
+However, egalitarianism as a broad concept does not specify \textit{what} should be equalized.
+This is the subject of the \textit{equality of what} debate initiated by \cite{sen1980equality}.
+One could, e.g., aim to equalize the opportunities (equality of opportunity) or outcomes (equality of outcomes).
+In our approach, we consider utility as the quantity that has to be equalized.

-\paragraph{Fairness criterion} The egalitarian fairness criterion is satisfied if the expected utility is equal for the relevant groups:
+\paragraph{Fairness criterion} The egalitarian fairness criterion is satisfied if the expected utility is equal for the relevant groups conditioned on the claim differentiator:

-\paragraph{Fairness metric} The degree to which egalitarianism is fulfilled is measured as the absolute difference between the two groups' expected utilities (lower values are better): \footnote{Here, we consider the absolute difference in expected utilities.
-Alternatively, we could also consider the ratio of the two expected utilities.}